michelg10/build-a-bot/3 - The Liu Idea Bar.md

 Since our ordering bot will be more complex than the previous ones, I'll first detail exactly what our bot will do:

 1. The bot will ask the user if they're above the age of 21
-2. If not, the bot will simply decline to service the user (we unfortunately must still operate under regulation!)
+2. If not, the bot will simply decline to serve the user (we unfortunately must still operate under regulation!)
 3. Once the user has confirmed their age, the bot will ask the user for their name
 4. The bot will then ask the user what they want to order
 5. Lastly, the bot will add this information to a Google Sheets document